 How To Correct Your Health Information.
 You have the right to request that we amend your health information if you believe it is inaccurate or incomplete.
 For more information, please see Right to Amend Records.

 How To Identify Others Who Have Received Your Health Information.
-You have the right to receive an "accounting of disclosures," which identifies certain persons or organizations to which we have disclosed your health information in accordance with the protections described in this Notice of Privacy Practices.
-Many routine disclosures we make will not be included in this accounting, but the accounting will identify many non-routine disclosures of your information.
+You have the right to receive an "accounting of disclosures," which identifies persons or organizations to which we have disclosed your health information in accordance with the protections described in this Notice of Privacy Practices.
+Many routine disclosures we make will not be included in this accounting, but the accounting will identify many non-routine (not related to business operations, billing or clinical treatment) disclosures of your information.
 For more information, please see Right to An Accounting of Disclosure.

 How To Request Additional Privacy Protections.
 You have the right to request further restrictions on the way we use your health information or share it with others.
-We are not required to agree to the restriction you request, but. if we do, we will be bound by our agreement.
-For more information, please see Right to Request Additional Privacy Proections.
+We are not required to agree to the restriction you request, but if we do, we will be bound by our agreement.
+For more information, please see Right to Request Additional Privacy Protections.

 How Someone May Act On Your Behalf.
 You have the right to name a personal representative who may act on your behalf to control the privacy of your health information.
 Parents will generally have the right to control the privacy of health information about minors unless the minors are permitted by law to act on their own behalf.
 If a guardian has been appointed, that guardian may act on your behalf, consistent with the powers granted by the court.